 This page contains more information about fencing of swimming pools.

-Council’s swimming pool team is running an update on swimming pool regulations for people involved in all aspects of pool sales, building and planning pools and pool fences, sales of houses or properties with pools.
+On 31 January 2019, Council's swimming pool's team ran a seminar explaining the update on swimming pool regulations for people involved in all aspects of pool sales, building and planning pools and pool fences, sales of houses or properties with pools.

 Private swimming pools are the single most significant water hazard for pre-school children.